By Rabiyah Khan

 Other Things To Prevent In The Future

-Limit the access of your kid to technology, it is hurtful that many kids who are bullied can’t resist the temptation to check the websites, phones, or their social accounts to see if there are new messages, in this case, parents should calm the child and give less access to technology.
-Encourage your kids and teens to teach you about something they know well about technology, try to make them understand that they should share their secrets with you.
+Limit the access of your kid to technology, it is hurtful that many kids who are bullied can’t resist the temptation to check their websites, phones, or their social accounts to see if there are new messages, in this case, parents should calm the child and give less access to technology.
+Encourage your kids and teens to teach you about something they know well about technology, and try to make them understand that they should share their secrets with you.
 This will show your kids that you are interested in how they spend their time online while helping you understand how to best monitor their online safety.

 Be a part of your kid’s online world, ask to ‘friend’ or ‘follow’ your child on their social media accounts but do not abuse this privilege by commenting or posting anything on their profile.
-Check their postings, friends, and the sites your kids visit, keep a firm watch on their activities and social media circle.
+Check their postings, friends, and the sites your kid’s visit, and keep a firm watch on their activities and social media circle.

 Cybercrime is increasing day by day, yet there isn’t any legislation for cybercrimes in Pakistan.
 However, if you know someone being bullied online or are a victim yourself, here’s what you need to do.

 Simply write down your application in English or in Urdu, narrate your complete problem, and provide as many shreds of evidence, and details as you can send it to the FIA National Response Center for Cybercrimes.